-• Potential unidentified sites - rural or elsewhere - are generally referred to, in the planning world, as 'windfalls'.
+- Potential unidentified sites rural or elsewhere are generally referred to, in the planning world, as 'windfalls'.
 Such development, by definition, cannot be accurately identified with confidence and this would inevitably cast doubts on the prospects of the housing being delivered.
 This is the main reason why national policy is silent on the inclusion of windfalls, and has called on local authorities to only allocate sites in plans that are based on robust evidence in their SHLAA that the allocated housing can be delivered within the plan period.
 [N.B.
 Stroud DC has confirmed that a figure of 750 was included as part of its draft housing requirement to cover settlements that were not specifically named in the plan's development strategy.
 However, that figure has been based on historic windfall rates with a notional non-implementation rate applied.
-They do not relate to specific, deliverable, sites].
+They do not relate to specific, deliverable, sites]. - There is no robust evidence to support a fixed number of dwellings coming forward on unidentified sites in rural areas.
+The best that could be done would be to rely on historic windfalls data.
+However, this only provides a global number; not a list of identified sites supported by robust evidence to demonstrate that they can be delivered.

-54 Over and above dwellings that have been built since April 2011 or which have been granted planning permission beyond the 17 strategic settlements.
+&lt;sup>55 Over and above dwellings that have been built since April 2011 or which have been granted planning permission beyond the 17 strategic settlements.